GeertLitjens/academic-kickstart/content/project/deeppca/index.md

 share = false

 # Project summary to display on homepage.
-summary = "Less unnecessary surgery and adjuvant therapy for prostate cancer patients through digital pathology and deep learning."
+summary = "Less unnecessary therapy for prostate cancer patients."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`